GoogleCloudPlatform/terraform-google-cloud-run/modules/secure-serverless-net/README.md

-# Secure Cloud Run Network
+# Secure Serverless Network

-This module handles the basic deployment network configurations for Cloud Run usage.
+This module handles the basic deployment network configurations for Secure Serverless usage.
 When using a Shared VPC, you can chose where to create the VPC Connector.

 _Note:_ When using a single VPC you should provides VPC and Serverless project id with the same value and the value for `connector_on_host_project` variable must be `false`.